Smart e-commerce hacks : Price drop alerts

 So the main part of getting the maximum out of your notifications is to figure out the best channel specific to a particular user and then target her there, rather than send the same message across various channels and devices.
 When it comes to price drop alerts, here are three ways you can reach and interact with your user most effectively

-Another option to target consumers who spend more time on their desktops rather than the mobile, this is even more relevant if the ones you're targeting are in turn closely tracking website prices as well using sites like camelcamelcamel or pricezombie, comparing prices across retailer brands in order to spot the best deal.
+Another option to target consumers who spend more time on their desktops rather than the mobile using Web Push Notification for Ecommerce.
+This is even more relevant if the ones you're targeting are in turn closely tracking website prices as well using sites like camelcamelcamel or pricezombie, comparing prices across retailer brands in order to spot the best deal.